1. The difference between Satin and Silk

 If you read through the whole article, you probably already know what the difference between Satin and Silk is.
 So let us see how to distinguish a genuine Silk from a synthetic Satin fabric.

-Silk has a quite multi-coloured sheen.
-Just think of mother or pearl rather than a vinyl like mono-toned solid shine.
-If Satin shines too much, it might either be polyester, a polyester blend or the Silk is soaked in layers of Silicone finishes.
+- Silk has a quite multi-coloured sheen.
+Just think of mother of pearl rather than a vinyl like mono-toned solid shine.
+If Satin shines too much, it might either be polyester, a polyester blend or the Silk is soaked in layers of silicone finishes.
 In either way - too much shine is an indicator for synthetic fabrics.